MattKuebrich/teensy-audio-objects/stkinstrmnteffect/README.md

-_STK Instrmnt and STK Effect are separate Teensy audio objects, they share files so it makes sense to package them together._
+_STK Instrmnt and STK Effect are separate Teensy audio objects, bute they share files so it makes sense to package them together._

 Jump to [STK Instrmnt](#instrmnt)<br>
 Jump to [STK Effect](#effect)